 In the subsequent rounds of Measurement Year (MY) data submissions, OPA continued to adjust the coding to allow for the unique types of complaints and processes used by the reporting entities.
-OPA released the Annual Complaint Data Reports for MY 2015 in January 2017, MY 2016 in April 2018, MY 2017 in March 2019, and MY 2018 in August 2020.
-Issued in 2021, MY 2019 was the final report produced by OPA.
+The MY 2019 report was the final Annual Complaint Data Report produced and issued by OPA.